Dstonecool/snippets/README.md

 Random code snippets.
-All code in in public domain.
+All code is in public domain.